Remote Desktop Gateway: MFA and access controls for RD Gateway and RD Web

 MFA is essential for RD Gateway security

-For example, most Active Directory MFA solutions are based on cloud SaaS, which isn’t without drawbacks.
-For one, that cloud-based MFA can become a point of failure if the user loses internet connectivity while trying to authenticate.
-You also must be comfortable using a third party as your organization's authentication provider (and expanding your attack surface).
+Offline MFA is important here.
+Most on-prem Active Directory MFA solutions are cloud-based, which means MFA can become a point of failure if the user loses internet connectivity while trying to authenticate.

 Securing RD Gateway access with UserLock

-Users start an RD Gateway session either by double clicking on an RDP file created by the admin which contains the necessary settings, by starting the MSTSC Remote Desktop Connection program, or in the case of RD Web by clicking on a URL.
+Users start an RD Gateway session either by double-clicking on an RDP file created by the admin, which contains the necessary settings, by starting the MSTSC Remote Desktop Connection program, or, in the case of RD Web, by clicking on a URL.

 The user is then asked to authenticate with their username and password.
 Once this has been authenticated, the target RDP server inside the network running the UserLock desktop agent (i.e. not the RD Gateway) initiates the user MFA request.
-This can happen via mobile authenticator applications, push authentication, or hardware 2fa tokens such as YubiKey and Token2.

 Identifying the user’s IP address as an external or internal connection for MFA policies depends on RD Gateway running the Network Policy Server (NPS) agent.
 For more details, read How to Apply MFA for RD Gateway sessions.